athol-de/smart_doorbell/README.md

 This project solves a simple common problem: you are sitting at home anywhere in your house / flat, wearing headphones because you are on a Teams / Zoom / Meet call or just listening to a Youtube video, and when your Amazon parcel is delivered, you are missing the doorbell.
-At least in Germany that means starting to track your parcel, wait at least a day and then travel through your city to fetch the parcel at some store with horrible opening ours.
+At least in Germany that means starting to track your parcel, wait at least a day and then travel through your city to fetch the parcel at some store with inconvenient opening hours.
 You get the problem?
 Let's solve it.

 Doorbells are usually a simple 12V AC power source (transformator), the doorbell itself is a switch that powers some device that makes noise.
 That's sometimes a simple solenoid pinging a piece of